Nutriceuticals:

 Brain Function

 There is some research to support the benefit of ALA in improving brain function, possibly by increasing levels of acetylcholine.
 It may help protect brain and nerve tissue and offers potential for the treatment of stroke, dementia and improving cognitive functions including memory, recall, focus and concentration.
-Preliminary research suggests that ALA may be beneficial in post-traumatic brain injry.
+Preliminary research suggests that ALA may be beneficial in post-traumatic brain injury.
 There may be a benefit as well for the cognitive impairment and “brain fog” associated with fibromyalgia, also thought to be related to mitochondrial function.

 .